DenisGrudin1n/PixelSlayer/README.md

 # **Pixel Slayer** 🗡️🎮

-**Pixel Slayer** is an in-development 2D platformer with RPG elements where you become a warrior fighting against hordes of monsters in a pixel-art world.
+**Pixel Slayer** is an in-development 2D endless runner with RPG elements where you become a warrior fighting against hordes of monsters in a pixel-art world.
 Collect resources, upgrade your hero, explore new lands, and test your skills in an endless adventure!

 ---